kimmykokonut/Capstone/README.md

 - there might be a bug if there is more than 1 coordinator in database for auto-email
 - 100% line coverage for testing.
 Haven't tested the actual lottery data because it is random-but testing passes for the right number of people chosen per category.
 - make lottery weighted. might need more dummy users and more trips to test.
-- integrate weather api for weather report on trip page by date of trip
 - add leaflet map component (ranger stations? trip locations?)
 - data vis for ? # people applied on trips over time...
 - google sign in functionality

 ### Notes to self
-- update views to all be class or functional for consistency
 - should test.rest be in git or not?
 - need to add listener for trip lottery to happen on reg_close date (right now an endpoint which will be a button for testing.)
 - make pw stricter but not during testing
 - better security: https at deploy
 - in deploy: change views-login&signup: secure=False to TRUE once in https
-- may need to rewrite tests now that i've switched from Token header auth to Cookie holding token in browser ** LEFT OFF: want to have user do full registration at sign in? added fname and lname with success but data is being stored as a tuple.
+- may need to rewrite tests now that i've switched from Token header auth to Cookie holding token in browser ** LEFT OFF: want to have user do full registration at sign in?
+- currently weather results are a 5 day forecast. i want when the trip closes, to have the weather for that date saved and displayed indefinitely and then hide the forecast

 ### License
 GNU, see license.md for more information